sapuente1/CIDM6325_Final_Project/CHECKLIST_COMPLETION.md

-# Django Blog PRD Alignment Checklist — Completed with Notes
+# TravelMathLite PRD Alignment Checklist — Completed with Notes

-This document is a filled-in copy of `LAYMAN_CHECKLIST_01.md`, marked against the current repository state (branch FALL2025) and annotated with brief notes pointing to code, tests, and any gaps/TODOs.
+This document is a filled-in, travelmathlite-focused copy of `LAYMAN_CHECKLIST_01.md`, marked against the current repository state (`travelmathlite/` app suite) and annotated with brief notes pointing to code, tests, and gaps/TODOs.

 Legend